containers/image/docs/containers-auth.json.5.md

 tool such as `podman logout` or `buildah logout`.

-In addition, credential helpers can be configured for specific registries and the credentials-helper software can be used to manage the credentials in a more secure way than depending on the base64 encoded authentication provided by `login`.
-If the credential helpers are configured for specific registries, the base64 encoded authentication will not be used for operations concerning credentials of the specified registries.
+In addition, credential helpers can be configured for specific registries and the credentials-helper software can be used to manage the credentials in a more secure way than depending on the base64 encoded credentials provided by `login`.
+If the credential helpers are configured for specific registries, the base64 encoded credentials will not be used for operations concerning credentials of the specified registries.

 When the credential helper is in use on a Linux platform, the auth.json file would contain keys that specify the registry domain, and values that specify the suffix of the program to use (i.e. everything after docker-credential-).
 For example: